 BIKE

-Bring your own or rent one while you’re here.
-Bikes are an easy way to get around the island even if you don’t have a lot of experience on two wheels.
+Bring one from home or rent one here.
+Bikes are a great way to get around the island, even if you haven’t ridden one in years.
+All main byways in the village are well-paved and flat, perfect for leisurely cruising.
 Most establishments have bike racks out front, including the parking lot at the Lifeguard Beach.

 Download a bike map of the island here.